CJCascalheira/cjcascalheira/content/bio/experience.md

   location = "Las Cruces, NM"
   date_start = "2019-08-21"
   date_end = ""
-  description = """Worked with [Dr. Lucero](https://tpal.nmsu.edu/) to explore LGBT+ identity on social media using critical race and queer theory to frame our qualitative analysis."""
+  description = """Worked with [Dr. Leanna Lucero](https://tpal.nmsu.edu/) to explore LGBT+ identity on social media using critical race and queer theory to frame our qualitative analysis; partnered with [Dr. Tracie Hitter](https://cep.nmsu.edu) to review student analyses employing the listening guide as a technique, analyze narratives of African American and Asian American experiences of racism, and perform literature reviews on the sexual self-schema of trans individuals."""

 [[experience]]
   title = "Substance Abuse Counselor-in-Training"